 Well, it really depends on the bank and your banker.

-While €500,000 can open certain accounts, many Monaco banks will require at least €1,000,000 or €2,000,000 to open an account.
+While €500,000 can open certain accounts, many banks here will require at least €1,000,000 or €2,000,000 to open an account.
 Some banks require more.

 Additionally, the minimum deposit required can vary widely depending on your client profile.
-In other words, the higher risk you are to the bank, the higher minimum deposit the bank is going to ask you to make to open an account.
+In other words, the higher the risk you are to the bank, the higher the minimum deposit the bank is going to ask you to make to open an account.
 Likewise, if you have significant wealth, are an obviously profitable client, or plan on obtaining financing through the bank, arrangements to waive minimums are available.

 This is the same phenomenon you’ll see in other private banking hubs.
 Minimums keep unprofitable clients out.
 That said, exceptions can be made.